iesahin/xvc/book/src/ref/xvc-file-remove.md

       --only-version <ONLY_VERSION>
           Remove only the specified version of the file

-          Versions are specified like b3-123-456-789abcd where b3 is the hash algorithm prefix and the rest is a (at least 3 digit) prefix of the content hash.
+          Versions are specified with the content hash 123-456-789abcd.
+Dashes are optional.
 Prefix must be unique.
 If the prefix is not unique, the command will fail.
-Dashes are optional.

       --force
           Remove the targets even if they are used by other targets (via deduplication)